bw-math/bw-math/source/notes/statistics/01_GRAPHICAL_REPRESENTATIONS.rst

     R = max(S) - min(S) = 6.3 - 5.3 = 1.0

-We divide this interval into 5 sub-intervals, called *classes,
+We divide this interval into 5 sub-intervals, called *classes*,

 .. math::